Photo by Innerbody Research

 Shipping from Ro is free, and there are no returns on prescription products unless they arrive damaged or otherwise unsuitable for consumption.

-Because Ro Sparks is really only ideal for a small subset of men who’ve tried ED medications in the past and are interested in a high-dose combination therapy, it’s important to investigate alternatives for anyone else interested in treating their ED.
+Ro Sparks is likely to be an appropriate treatment only for a limited group of men who have previously tried and did not get an adequate response from monotherapies, even with the oversight of a healthcare provider.
 Some of these are similar prescription medications, but there are also alternative approaches to ED treatment we’ll discuss briefly, ranging from medical devices to talk therapy.

 If you’re new to ED medications, you’d likely be better off trying a monotherapy before taking something like Ro Sparks.
-Monotherapies have shown tremendous efficacy in men with ED, and a single drug should pose less of a side effect risk than two drugs would.3 Here’s a quick look at the top ED medications, along with some of their benefits and drawbacks.
+Monotherapies have shown strong efficacy in many men with ED and are generally recommended as a first-line treatment option according to clinical guidelines.
+It’s also beneficial that a single drug should pose less of a side effect risk than two drugs would, especially because it’s easier to titrate your dose up or down as you discover its effects on you.3 Here’s a quick look at the top ED medications, along with some of their benefits and drawbacks.

-This is one of the two drugs in Ro Sparks, and it’s the generic form of Viagra.13 You take sildenafil around an hour before you anticipate having sex, and it should last for around 6-8 hours.
+This is one of the two drugs in Ro Sparks, and it’s the generic form of Viagra.13 Sildenafil is typically taken approximately 30–60 minutes before anticipated sexual activity and has an effective duration of action of 4–6 hours.
 It’s available as a tablet, chewable, or lozenge from different companies, with the tablets from Strut Health being among the best-priced and the chewables from BlueChew being among the most convenient.
 Sildenafil doesn’t last as long as tadalafil, but some men prefer something that’s out of their systems when they don’t need it anymore.

-This is the other drug in Ro Sparks, and it’s the generic form of Cialis.14 It can last up to 36 hours after you take it, adding a layer of convenience that sildenafil can’t match.
+This is the other drug in Ro Sparks, and it’s the generic form of Cialis.14 Tadalafil’s effects can persist for up to 36 hours, making it a suitable choice for patients seeking flexibility in timing and adding a layer of convenience that sildenafil can’t match.
 Tadalafil is also available as a daily medication at a lower dose than the on-demand version.
 Like sildenafil, it’s available in various forms, including as a daily gummy from Ro.

 Vardenafil is more similar to sildenafil than it is to tadalafil.
-It has about the same duration of action, but it’s a little better at specifically targeting PDE5 without collaterally affecting other PDE enzyme groups.15 As a result, vardenafil usually has lower side effects, but it’s often more expensive than either sildenafil or tadalafil.
+It has about the same duration of action, but it’s a little better at specifically targeting PDE5 without collaterally affecting other PDE enzyme groups.15 As a result, vardenafil usually has a lower incidence of certain side effects, though it has about the same cardiovascular risk profile.
+It’s also often more expensive than either sildenafil or tadalafil.

-Avanafil has the lowest side effect risk of all the drugs similar to sildenafil, but it’s only available in its branded form (Stendra) at this time, as the patent on the drug is still active.16 You can get Stendra from Hims, but most other telehealth providers don’t stock it.
+Avanafil has the lowest side effect risk of all the drugs similar to sildenafil, likely due to its selectivity for PDE5.
+However, it’s only available in its branded form (Stendra) at this time, as the patent on the drug is still active.16 You can get Stendra from Hims, but most other telehealth providers don’t stock it.

 Sparks is one of Ro’s most recent ED medication offerings.
 The company has offered traditional ED meds for years, and it’s recently begun expanding that catalog.
 Here’s a look at some of the alternatives you can choose through Ro, with a little commentary about whether it’s the best place to get them.

 Ro sells both sildenafil and brand-name Viagra in 25mg, 50mg, and 100mg doses.
 However, its cost per dose for generics is higher compared to competitors like BlueChew and Strut Health, the former of which delivers its meds as convenient chewables.
-And brand-name Viagra is prohibitively expensive from Ro and just about every other provider where we’ve seen it offered.
+And brand-name Viagra is prohibitively expensive from Ro and just about every other provider where we’ve seen it offered, even though generic equivalents are therapeutically identical.

 Ro offers on-demand and daily tadalafil, but its Cialis is only available in on-demand doses and quantities (and for a similarly high price as brand-name Viagra).
 These are all available as traditional tablets, but Ro recently added a daily tadalafil gummy to its lineup.
 As is the case with sildenafil, several providers offer better prices on tadalafil, including Hims and BlueChew.

-Some research suggests that up to 40% of ED cases are psychogenic, meaning they originate from a psychological source and not a physical one.17 In some of these cases, PDE5 inhibitors can still work, and they could offer a bridge for men seeking psychological treatment, allowing them to perform sexually while they work out whatever they need to in order to function without medical assistance.
+Some research suggests that up to 40% of ED cases are psychogenic, meaning they originate from a psychological source and not a physical one.17 These are typically diagnosed after ruling out physical conditions through thorough history-taking, physical exams, and routine lab work.
+In some of these cases, PDE5 inhibitors may still be effective in psychogenic ED and can serve as a temporary aid while patients undergo psychological therapy.
+They could offer a bridge for men seeking psychological treatment, helping restore sexual function during the course of psychological treatment.

 There are also prescription approaches to anxiety and depression available, as both issues can contribute to or even cause ED.18